 There are two necessary conditions for a method to satisfy an optimality criterion.
 One is that the different observations at every fixed decision time, s, have optimal relative weights.
 The other one is that the alarm limit, as a function of s, is optimal.
 The alarm limit determines if the unavoidable false alarms will be spent early or late.
-For the conventional EWMA, the fact that both the weights and the alarm limit are completely determined by the parameter λ hampers the possibility to achieve both at the same time.
-This is true, both for the criterion of minimal ARL1 and the criterion of minimal expected delay.
-In earlier attempts to achieve an optimal EWMA the alarm limit has not been questioned and the optimal weighting has been determined given this function of s.
+For the conventional EWMA, the fact that both the weights and the alarm limit are completely determined by the parameter 8 hampers the possibility to optimize both at the same time.
+This is true for all optimality criteria.
+In earlier attempts to achieve an optimal EWMA the alarm limit has usually not been questioned and the optimal weighting has been determined given this limit as a function of s.
 The idea of a constant probability of the EWMAe statistic to exceed the alarm limit might seem appealing.
-However, for surveillance, there is no special merit with this.
-Besides, the asymptotic version completely destroys this property for small values of λ .
+However, for surveillance, this does not correspond to suggested optimality criteria.
+Besides, the asymptotic version completely destroys this property for small values of 8.
 Here we examine both the weights and the limits.

-It is demonstrated that the ARL criterion can be questioned as a formal criterion.
-Sometimes it is claimed that the ARL criterion is enough since no great differences between the properties for different values of τ exist.
-This is true for very large values of λ , but certainly not for all values of λ .
-For the detection of small changes (e.g., μ =0.5), and the small values of λ of EWMA suitable for that case, the conditional expected delay is strongly dependent on the time of the change.
+The result of this paper that the optimal value (zero) of 8, according to the ARL criterion, implies very bad properties demonstrates that the ARL criterion can be questioned as a formal criterion.
+Sometimes it is claimed that the ARL criterion which concerns 9=1 contains enough information since no great differences between the properties for different values of 9 exist.
+This is true for very large values of 8, but certainly not for all values of 8.
+For the detection of small changes (e.g., :=0.5), and the small values of 8 of EWMA suitable for that case, the conditional expected delay is strongly dependent on the time of the change.
 This is illustrated in Figure 3.
 In this figure it is also demonstrated that the ARL criterion differs much from the minimax criterion.
-We suggest that when immediate changes are the main interest, methods for sequential testing of hypotheses such as the SPRT-based LCUSUM method, and not EWMA, should be used.
+We suggest that when immediate change ($\tau=1$) is the main interest, methods for sequential testing of hypotheses such as the SPRT-based LCUSUM method, and not EWMA, should be used.

-For the ED criterion it is necessary with some knowledge of the parameter ν in the distribution of the time of the change.
+For the ED criterion it is necessary with some knowledge of the parameter < in the distribution of the time of the change.
 In practice some knowledge should be available and should influence the choice of method.
 However, exact knowledge is rarely available.
-Frisén and Wessman (1999) demonstrated that the LR method is very robust with regard to ν , (no major effects were demonstrated for ν less than 0.1).
+Frisén and Wessman (1999) demonstrated that the LR method is very robust with regard to <, (no major effects were demonstrated for < less than 0.1).
 The lack of need of a distribution for the change point is an advantage for the ARL- and minimax optimality.
 However, the robustness of the LR method makes this disadvantage of the ED criterion less important.
 Besides, it is not self evident that the possibility to optimize a method for a parameter should be seen as a disadvantage even though it is hard to specify which value is of most interest.